-This is where it all began.
+Statistical programming is where analytics all began.
 SQL queries are great, but when you’re getting your hands dirty with a serious analysis, there are no shortage of scenarios where they fall short:

 - Running multiple queries in sequence, behaving differently based on the output of each